 After the dough has been back in the bowl for 20 minutes, turn the oven on and set the heat to 450 degrees.
 Put the lidded pot or casserole in the oven to preheat.
 It is very important that the oven and pot be properly preheated.

-Carefully open the oven door and, with the help of an adult, take the pot out and put it on the stovetop.
+Carefully open the oven door and take the pot out and put it on the stovetop.

 Bake for 25 minutes, covered, then carefully remove the lid, using pot holders, and bake until the crust is browned, 15–25 minutes longer.

 Use pot holders to carefully remove the pot from the oven.
 Tip the pot so that the bread falls out onto the counter.
 Set aside to cool on the rack or plate for about 15 minutes, then slice and enjoy!